 Peptides can be modified at the N terminus, in the middle, or at the C terminus.
-In general, some standard peptide moieties must be accessible in order to be modified: an N-terminal amino group, the amino group of Lys, the thiol group of Cys, the hydroxyl groups of Ser, Thr, and Tyr, the guanidine group of Arg, and the C-terminal carboxyl group.
+In general, some standard peptide moieties must be accessible in order to be modified: an N-terminal amino group, the amino group of Lys, the thiol group of Cys, the hydroxyl groups of Ser, Thr, and Tyr, the C=NH group of Arg, and the C-terminal carboxyl group.

 Chemically synthesized peptides have free N- and C-termini.
 Please state any need for N-terminal acetylation or C-terminal amidation during the ordering process because it is impossible to perform these modifications after synthesis.